Go to the sea to watch whales and dolphins, and bathe in an outdoor hot spring

 - Bathing in a magnificent outdoor hot spring

 How to Get There

-Stone zoo in the sea
+Stone zoo on the sea

-Early to bed, early to market
+Early to rise, early to market

 Wakayama whale watching